TAN vs RWA Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11, Player Stats and Pitch Report for Tanzania vs Rwanda 2022, Match 2

 TAN vs RWA Match Details

-The second match of the Tanzania vs Rwanda 2022 will be played on November 1 at the Annadil Burhani Ground in Dar es Salaam, Tanzania.
-The game is set to take place at 12:00 PM IST.
+The fourth match of the Tanzania vs Rwanda 2022 will be played on November 5 at the Annadil Burhani Ground in Dar-e-Salaam, Tanzania.
+The game is set to take place at 4.30 pm IST.
 The live score & commentary of the game can be followed in the Sportskeeda Live Score section.

 Pitch Report